RUTACA Airlines Flight 225

 RUTACA Airlines Flight 225 (5R225/RUC225) was a domestic tourist passenger flight, operated by RUTACA Airlines from Canaima Airport to Santiago Mariño Caribbean International Airport that crashed during a refueling stop in Tomás de Heres Airport in Ciudad Bolívar, Venezuela on 25 January 2001.
 The aircraft was carrying 24 passengers and crew members.
-The aircraft, a Douglas DC-3, crashed into a shantytown shortly after take off from Ciudad Bolívar, killing everyone on board.
+The aircraft, a Douglas C-47A, crashed into a shantytown shortly after takeoff from Ciudad Bolívar, killing everyone on board.
 Eyewitnesses stated that an engine failure had occurred.

 Flight

 The flight took off from Canaima Airport in Canaima to the Caribbean Island of Isla Margarita with a refueling stop in Ciudad Bolívar.
 The aircraft was carrying 20 passengers and 4 crew members, piloted by Captain Ángel López and co-piloted by Captain Walter Manríquez.